hhuss2/Stick-Runner-Game/README.md

 ## General Info

-Stick Runner Game is a simple 2D endless runner game built using Python and the Pygame library.
+Stick Runner Game is a endless runner game built using Python and the Pygame library.
 The player controls a stick figure character that can jump to avoid obstacles and collect items.

 ## Features